 The separate limitation for financial services income includes most income derived in the active conduct of a banking, insurance, financing or similar business.
 Congress emphasized that the separate limitation for financial services income was not intended to curtail averaging within or between financial services businesses.
 Nonetheless, difficult issues arise, among other reasons, because only "financial services entities" earn financial services income and the rules for determining what constitutes a financial service entity are intricate and sometimes confusing.
 The regulations apply an 80 percent gross income test to determine if an entity is a financial services entity.
 Only income falling within a subset of financial services income is counted in applying the 80 percent test, which also features difficult look-through rules and special rules for partnerships and affiliated groups.
-The regulations are difficult look-through rules and special rules for partnerships and affiliated groups.

-14 Tillinghast, supra note 9, 219-20.
+&lt;sup>14 Tillinghast, supra note 9, 219-20.

-^{15 1986} Bluebook, supra note 8, 864-865.
+&lt;sup>15 1986 Bluebook, supra note 8, 864-865.

-17 See Treas.
+&lt;sup>17 See Treas.
 Reg. §1.904-4(e)(3).